webix-hub/docs/data/desktop/googlemap.md

 Overview
 ----------

-GoogleMap allows working with geographical data with the help of Webix and Google Map API.
+GoogleMap widget allows working with geographical data with the help of Webix and Google Map API.
 This widget is based on desktop/view.md and inherits API from api/refs/datastore.md.

 <img src="desktop/googlemap_widget.png">